 speaker

-Jay Ramani
+Jay Romani

 Okay.
-And then in terms of the life science, after the leasing, the positive leasing momentum you cited, what percentage leased will that project be or pre-leased will it be?
-Is it a multi-tenant project or is it single-tenant?
+And then in terms of the life science, after the leasing, the positive leasing momentum, you cited what percentage leased will that project be or pre-leased will it be?
+Is it a multi-tenant project or is it single tenant?
 Can you give any more color on that?

 speaker

-Matt McGraner
+Matt McGreiner

 Executive Vice President and Chief Investment Officer

 Yeah, it'll be two-thirds leased.
-And then that income from the two, you know, those leases for the two-thirds of the project would be result in a 10, almost 11% debt yield.
+And then that income from the two, you know, those leases for the two-thirds of the project would be resulting in a 10, almost 11% debt yield.
 And it's across two tenants.

 speaker

-Jay Ramani
+Jay Romani

 And how much is there left to be funded?